abhibasu/medical_imaging/README.md

 3. Ability to query against the Hive table using in-memory SQL engine like Impala to make valuable insights from the text.
 4. Ability to select and view the binary DICOM image right from this interface as required.

-This work was an extension of our work using Apache SOLR on a Cloudera Hadoop Distribution to index, store and retrieve DICOM images, founnd here:
+This work was an extension of our work using Apache SOLR on a Cloudera Hadoop Distribution to index, store and retrieve DICOM images, found here: https://software.intel.com/sites/default/files/managed/4c/21/Indexing%20DICOM%20Images%20on%20CDH%20v0%201%2000.pdf